 If detox is the first step in recovery from addiction, rehab is a sprint.
 Life after both is a marathon.
 Maintaining a life free of addiction requires a plan, lifestyle changes, and possible alterations to that plan as a person’s situation evolves.
 Both detox and rehab are all part of an ongoing healthier living process.
 There are steps that someone living with addiction can take to improve their chances of long-term sobriety, which can include:

 - Create a sober friend group.
 A network of peers can provide advice and assistance when someone has a challenge or a relapse.

 - Consider a new job.
 If the individual’s workplace contributed to their addiction, it might be time to reconsider if that job is the right fit during recovery.

 - Talk about challenges.
 An addiction can often be linked to past challenges or traumas.
 Talking to a mental health professional can help uncover what led to the drug or alcohol use and prevent relapse.

 - Build a support system.
 Most individuals seeking treatment can expect to maintain some level of contact with an addiction support group, such as Alcoholics Anonymous or Narcotics Anonymous, to help with maintaining their sobriety.

 - Commit to helping someone else.
 Many people find being a sponsor to someone as beneficial to their sobriety as having a sponsor.

 Building on a belief that spiritual development and healthy recovery can bring inner peace to clients overcoming addiction and substance abuse, Into Action Recovery Centers takes a people-centered approach to addiction treatment.
-We are conveniently located in Houston, Texas, where experienced master’s level counselors and medical professionals lead our treatment programs.
+Our onsite medical detox center is conveniently located in Houston, Texas, where experienced master’s level counselors and medical professionals lead our treatment programs.